• Skip to primary navigation

 Despite its obnoxiously long name, the Montbell Plasma 1000 Alpine Down Parka is an excellent down jacket (or I guess parka if we’re being technical about it), and for the weight, you would be hard-pressed to find anything warmer (or poofier).

-However, if cost is a concern (because I know $439 is asking a lot) and you’re only going to be using this jacket around camp or during the occasional cold snap, then you could certainly get away with something less expensive.
+However, if cost is a concern and you’re only going to be using this jacket around camp or during the occasional cold snap, then you could certainly get away with something less expensive.
 Check out Montbell Plasma 1000 Alpine Down Parka here.

 Subscribe